mandiant/Ghidrathon/README.md

 Use the following steps to install Ghidrathon to your Ghidra environment:

 1. Download and unzip the latest Ghidrathon [release](https://github.com/mandiant/Ghidrathon/releases)
-2. Execute the following commands using the Python interpreter that you'd like to use with Ghidrathon:
+2. Execute the following commands using the Python interpreter that you'd like to use with Ghidrathon ([requirements.txt](https://github.com/mandiant/Ghidrathon/blob/main/util/requirements.txt) and [ghidrathon_configure.py](https://github.com/mandiant/Ghidrathon/blob/main/util/ghidrathon_configure.py) are included in the release):
 ```
 $ python -m pip install -r requirements.txt
 $ python ghidrathon_configure.py <absolute_path_to_ghidra_install_dir>